MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/consistent-authentication-connectivity-issues.md

 - Duplicate SPN: For more information, see [Fix the error with Kerberos Configuration Manager (Recommended)](cannot-generate-sspi-context-error.md#fix-the-error-with-kerberos-configuration-manager-recommended).
 - Sensitive account: For more information, see [Login failed for user NT AUTHORITY\ANONYMOUS LOGON](/sql/relational-databases/errors-events/mssqlserver-18456-database-engine-error).
 - Not trusted for delegation: In a double-hop scenario, the service account of the mid-tier service must be trusted for delegation in AD.
 If you're an administrator, enable the **Trusted for delegation** option.
-- SPN on wrong account: You might receive this error message if your SPN is configured on the wrong account in Active Directory.
+- SPN on wrong account: You might receive an error message if your SPN is configured on the wrong account in Active Directory.
 To resolve the error, follow these steps:

 1. Use `SETSPN -Q spnName` to locate the SPN and its current account.
 1. Use `SETSPN -D` to delete the existing SPNs.